Sanidhyaekhar/Ethos-Ltd-FMVA/README.md

 Centralized input sheet for all key drivers
 All model outputs are dynamically linked to this sheet

-2. Valuation
+2. Valuation:
 Relative Valuation (Comparable Company Analysis) Absolute Valuation (Discounted Cash Flow – DCF)
 Final valuation derived using a blended approach

-3. Scenario Analysis
+3. Scenario Analysis:
 User-controlled sheet
 Toggle between Best, Base, and Worst case scenarios Automatically reflects impact on valuation and financials